 Current Status of Project Development

-Vermont Green Line is an active project within the ISO-NE queue system, in position 498.
-The project is an Elective Transmission Upgrade (“ETU”).
+Vermont Green Line will be submitting an Elective Transmission Upgrade (“ETU”) interconnection request to ISO-NE.
 In the ETU Interconnection Request, the project has been designated as an External ETU, Merchant Transmission Facility/Other Transmission Facility.
-The services requested are to support the import of 400 MW of energy and capacity (Capacity Network Import Interconnection Service (“CNIIS”)) into the ISO-NE transmission system at the New Haven, VT 345 kV point of interconnection.
-The ISO-NE System Impact Study has been completed and it is anticipated that an interconnection agreement will be completed shortly.
+The interconnection request will seek service supporting the import of 400 MW of energy and capacity (Capacity Network Import Interconnection Service (“CNIIS”)) into the ISO-NE transmission system at the New Haven, VT 345 kV point of interconnection.

 NYISO accepted Vermont Green Line’s interconnection request in 2012.
 Vermont Green Line requested 400 MW of Energy and Capacity Resource Interconnection Service.
 The current status of the project is shown in the NYISO’s Interconnection Requests & Transmission Projects list as Queue Position 386.
 The NYISO Feasibility and System Reliability Impact Study are complete.